seansfkelley/seansfkelley.github.io/_drafts/fixing-the-internet.md

 [^1]: Ah, the way of the world.
 [^2]: Time will tell, but one can hope.
-[^3]: The [ACLU's page on freedom of expression](https://www.aclu.org/other/freedom-expression) outlines their position nicely, and even has some illuminating clarifications, such as explaining why requiring permits for demonstrations is legal under the First Amendment.
-Unrelated fun fact: [that Voltaire quote isn't a Voltaire quote](https://quoteinvestigator.com/2015/06/01/defend-say/).
+[^3]: The ACLU has a history of defending rights regardless of ideology -- a [press release in 2012](https://www.aclu.org/press-releases/aclu-em-defends-kkks-right-free-speech) advertises that they defended the First Amendment rights of the KKK -- and that's reflected in this quote as well.
+This type of across-the-board defense of civil rights is appealing for its consistency, and lends the ACLU quite a lot of credibility when it takes positions on these cases.
+Indeed, the [ACLU's page on freedom of expression](https://www.aclu.org/other/freedom-expression) outlines their position nicely, and even has some illuminating clarifications, such as explaining why requiring permits for demonstrations is legal under the First Amendment.
+[^4]: The Constitution is focused on higher ideals than potable water, and I haven't yet formed an opinion on whether I think it should have been a little more precise on some of the more practical issues.
-[^4]: Foreshadowing!
+[^5]: Foreshadowing!